Device Review

 Pros

-• + Stereo front-facing speakers — a genuine quality-of-life improvement over the mono RG35XX
+- + Stereo front-facing speakers — a genuine upgrade over mono alternatives at this price

-• + Mini HDMI out for TV gaming, which the Miyoo Mini Plus lacks entirely
+- + Mini HDMI out for TV sessions, which the Miyoo Mini Plus lacks entirely

 Cons

-• No analog sticks — N64 and PSP are mechanically compromised before performance even matters
+- − No analog sticks — N64 and PSP are either compromised or out of scope entirely

 Verdict